Huhngoku/ADVOCATE/overhaul.md

 ```
 ### Step 3: Run your go program!
 Now you can finally run your go program with the binary that you build in `Step 1`.
-It is located in `./go-patch/bin/go`
+It is located under `./go-patch/bin/go`
 Eg. like so
 ```shell
 ./go-patch/bin/go run main.go